 But going deeper, here are a few of the characteristics of the successful MD who thinks like a CMO.
 (This list is by no means exhaustive, so please tell us what you would add as advice to others.)

-For most businesses, the role of marketing is the critical link that brings customer and the product or service together.
+For most businesses, the role of marketing is the critical link that brings customers and the product or service together.
 Effective (and cost efficient) marketing efforts are directly connected to business success.
 And a marketing-savvy CEO and CMO can assure that the goals are achieved.

 Please tell us, what would you add to this list?